-For those intrepid adventurers who have taken the plunge and booked our Icelandic Wilderness Adventure, your first port of call in this land of fire and ice will be Reykjavik.
+For those intrepid adventurers who have taken the plunge and booked our Icelandic Wilderness Adventure or the Touch of the Highlands Ride, your first port of call in this land of fire and ice will be Reykjavik.
 This city would have to be one of the most delightful capitals you’ll ever have the privilege to visit.
 It’s as charming, quirky, and friendly as the people who live there.
 Before and after your epic adventure on those incredible Icelandic horses, we’ve put together some ideas for you to truly make the most of your Iceland experience.

 Best choice of transport from Iceland’s international airport, Keflavik, is the Flybus.
 They depart often and you can purchase your return ticket at the airport.
 The 45 minute drive into Reykjavik is the perfect teaser as you feast your eyes on moss covered lava fields and distant mountain ranges and the bus will drop you at a stop close to your hotel.

 However long your pre or post-ride stay in the capital extends to, you won’t be bored.
 Take a guided walking tour with City Walk for the lowdown on all things Reyjkavik.
 Our tour guide was friendly and knowledgeable and happy to answer questions on local customs and politics, the best places to eat and life as an Icelander in general.
 Watch out for the ‘Icelandic Tinder’ gate, and as an added treat you’ll get to savour a delicious hot dog (Iceland style).
 For the more adventurous there’s an opportunity to try the more traditional local delicacy, fermented shark, washed down with a shot of Icelandic Schnapps.